Bozeman Real Estate Loans†

 A mortgage is a loan on property or real estate that a mortgage lender or financial institution receives from you to help finance the purchase of real estate.

 A borrower pledges real estate (your future property) as security for the repayment of the loan.
 The borrower gives the lender a lien on the property as collateral for the loan.
-(Borrowing for buying land is difficult.)
+(Borrowing to buy land is more difficult.)

-Most people deciding to apply for a home mortgage, state, “I am going to GET a mortgage.”
+Most people deciding to apply for a home mortgage loan say, “I am going to GET a mortgage.”
 Actually, the more accurate statement would be, “I am going to GIVE a mortgage” (on my future property).

 Bozeman Real Estate Loans – Guide To The Bozeman Home Loan Process

 Before the loan process begins, “pre-qualifying” is generally the first step after you make initial contact with a Bozeman lender or mortgage broker.
 (Discussion of Mortgage types here)

 In pre-qualification, your lender gathers information about your income and debts after which he or she makes both a financial determination about how much house you, the borrower, may be able to afford and what loan programs would be appropriate for you to explore.

 Depending on whether you qualify for a mortgage loan, different programs offer varying loan amounts; ensure that you receive a pre-qualification for the variety of loan programs for which you are suited.

 You want a mortgage loan that best fits your financial goals and objectives and provides you with a comfortable payment.